Atlas7/fungai-react-ui/README.md

 # Deploy to a http server

+Heroku, Firebase, etc.

+## Deploy to Heroku

+Use [this really handy guide](https://github.com/Atlas7/json-server-heroku) for tips on deploying to heroku.
-This is a TODO.
-Some options are firebase, heroku, etc.
+This is a fork to [this original GitHub repository](https://github.com/jesperorb/json-server-heroku).